 The RMSE decreased in the testing data from 0.81 to 0.61, while the MAE reduced from 0.40 to 0.29, indicating better generalization.
 The Random Forest model showed a slight enhancement in both training and testing performance with the inclusion of snow cover.
-The R improved from 0.92 to 0.93 in the training data and from 0.85 to 0.88 in the testing data.
-Nevertheless, there was a slight increase in the RMSE in the testing data (from 0.28 to 0.37), and the MAE also increased slightly (from 0.25 to 0.29), indicating minor overfitting.
+The R2 improved from 0.92 to 0.93 in the training data and from 0.85 to 0.88 in the testing data.
+Nevertheless, there was a slight increase in the RMSE in the testing data the snow cover parameter may not be advantageous for the ANN model in this context.
+In contrast, the application of snow cover data in the Support Vector Machine (SVM) model significantly enhanced both training and testing performance, particularly by reducing RMSE and MAE, thereby indicating that the snow cover parameter helps the SVM model generalize better to unseen data.

+(from 0.28 to 0.37), and the MAE also increased slightly (from 0.25 to 0.29), indicating minor overfitting.